Q: How does an impatient student find patience?

-How does the piano teacher maintain the students enthusiasm while working with this constraint?
+Q: How does the piano teacher maintain the student's enthusiasm while working with an impatient student?

 Core music skills:

-Here is a short story from my parallel passion of drumming.
-I devote a large chunk of my practice time on the core skills and fundamentals of drumming.
-I spend hours a week on time and tone.
-Yep, left, right, left, right or LLRR or RLRR and LRLL.
+Here is a short story taken from my parallel passion of drumming.
+I devote a large chunk of my practice time to the core skills and fundamentals of drumming, namely time, tone, and patterning.
+Left, right, left, right or LLRR or RLRR and LRLL.
 I listen intently to the results.
 I analysis my movements.
-And on and on.
-I've learned to be patient.
-I've made some real progress over the last decade of study.
-I'm confident I will make more.
+And on and on it goes.
+I've learned to be patient and I've made some real progress in my studies.
+I'm confident I will continue to make progress.

 Let me help you.